Last updated on September 1st, 2023

 Weighing this information against the introductory APR period of the cards you consider will better help you better decide the best option.

 The same $3,000 balance example from above will take approximately 20 months to repay for someone who can afford a $150 payment on a 0% intro APR card with no balance transfer fees.
-Should they pay $250 per month, that repayment window drops to 12 months?
+Should they pay $250 per month, and that repayment window drops to 12 months?

 What Happens After the 0% Intro APR Ends?